scrape-apes/scrape-back/software-requirements.md

 #### As a user, I want to search for items that are within a certain distance from my location
-  -Feature Task: Geolocation data obtained from gps provided by phone through react native/expo OR geolocation API -Acceptance Test: Ensure that when a user agrees to allow phone to utilize location, the correct location is populated on the back end
+  - Feature Task: Geolocation data obtained from gps provided by phone through react native/expo OR geolocation API
+  - Acceptance Test: Ensure that when a user agrees to allow phone to utilize location, the correct location is populated on the back end

 ## Vision